 Spending a day in Mallorca’s capital, Palma?
 You’ll need to find somewhere for lunch: check out the places we recommend for a ‘menú del día’. […] Good restaurants for lunch in Palma

 You’ll find something a little extra special at these fine-dining establishment, some sporting Michelin stars, others with Michelin-star chefs at the helm.
 Two one-star Michelin restaurants that can be found in central Palma include Marc Fosh (previously named Simply Fosh) and the eponymous Adrián Quetglas.

 Michelin-star chef Andreu Genestra is having a lot of success with his city restaurant Aromata, while chef Genestra brings experimental quality cuisine to Bala Roja on the edge of old town.
 Emilio Innobar is another fabulous upscale dining experience, where the menu fuses various cuisines from around the world.
 For refined dining overlooking the Paseo Marítimo, head to the Bahía Mediterráneo with its top quality menu served in authentic 1930s surrounds.

-There are now eight Michelin-star restaurants on Mallorca, with a total of nine stars.
+There are now seven Michelin-star restaurants on Mallorca, with a total of eight stars.
 Here’a an overview of the successful chefs. […] Michelin star restaurants on Mallorca

 Fish restaurants in Palma

 If you fancy fresh fish then Can Eduardo is one of the best, or check out Pesquero on the waterfront.
 Right in Portixol, you can find the sea view restaurant Ola del Mar, where you can enjoy local fish at its best.
 Head to Pura Louzao for seafood with a distinctly Galician leaning, with fish and shellfish freshly sourced daily.